Toshiyuki-Yamashita/lib_july/README.md

 # LibJuly

 LibJuly is some functions and classes that can use well in ruby programming.
+This project is for my learning ruby gem development.
+Of cource you can use LibJuly  free.
 ## Installation

 Add this line to your application's Gemfile: